Reduce your waste

 Waste is expensive, both for our pockets and the planet.
 Once something goes in the rubbish bin there is a cost attached to collecting and disposing of it.

-West Sussex residents are already doing a good job, but as our film explains, there is more to be done.
-On the following pages are some simple steps you can take straight away to help us on our way to saving £2.5 million.
+West Sussex residents are already doing a good job, but there is more to be done.
+On this page are some simple steps you can take straight away to help us on our way to saving £2.5 million.

 - Shop smart - Plan meals, make a shopping list and buy seasonal produce.